This is for those of you who would like to be booked at Caffè Lena.

 - I don’t book people on their first tour of the region.
 If you haven’t already built a base around here, but you are well-established elsewhere (you’ve won awards at Kerrville, have headlined at important West Coast clubs, won big songwriting awards), I’d be happy to talk about ways we might begin a relationship.

 - I like music that is primarily acoustic.
 I need to get the impression that the artist is familiar with American roots music, and that those old songs inspired the current work in some way.
 You don’t have to include Shady Grove and Hard Time Killing Floor in your set, but do you know those songs?
 I like songs that could only be written by a person who knows heartbreak, adventure, and selfless love.
 I like a powerful emotional impact.
 I also like brilliant playing and wild quirkiness.
-I like performers who listen to music of every variety, not just their own.
 I don’t like predictable rhymes, songs that can be played in the background, or that sound like pop music minus the expensive production.
 I like artists who are skilled at between-song patter; who tell the kinds of stories and jokes that listeners want to take home and share.

 - I look for people who like playing small rooms.
 If your dream is to get on Oprah and make a million bucks, we’re probably not a great match.